EnSpec/hytools/examples/netcdf_glt.md

 # Processing NetCDF file

-Other than ENVI and HDF5, NetCDF support is added for reading.
+Other than ENVI and HDF5, NetCDF support is added for reading and writing.
 Meanwhile, Geographic Lookup Table (GLT) of raster image can be used to reproject input image.

 Configuration json file is slightly different from the basic configuration (an example for topo correction: [nc_topo_correct_config.json](../examples/configs/nc_topo_correct_config.json)).